Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Problem Setup

+where $s(t,\theta)$ is an additive \emph{scatter term}, which is a nonlinear function of the object.
 It is the contribution of this additive term that leads to artifacts in conventional reconstruction where FBP is directly implemented using the total, scatter corrupted, measurement $\tau$ instead of the ideal primary measurement $p$ to obtain an estimate $f^* \in \mathbb{R}^{d^2}$ of the image.

+While any practical CT measurements also include random noise due to finite number of photons and electronic noise at the detector, in our discussion we assume sufficient photon counts and sufficiently small electronic noise in the measurements that the reconstruction error is dominated by the deterministic bias due to scatter.

-\subsection{Problem Statement}
+\subsubsection{Problem Statement}